CanastaWiki/Canasta-CLI/docs/guide/devmode.md

 ```

 The `--build-from` flag expects a directory containing:
 - `Canasta/` — Required.
 The Canasta repository with a Dockerfile.
-Fails if not found.
 - `CanastaBase/` — Optional.
 If present, CanastaBase is built first and used as the base image for Canasta.
-If not found, uses the published CanastaBase image.
+If absent, the published CanastaBase image is used.
-- `Canasta-DockerCompose/` — Optional.
-If present, the docker-compose stack files are copied from here instead of cloning from GitHub.

 This will:
 1. Build CanastaBase locally (if the directory exists) → `canasta-base:local`
 2. Build Canasta using the local or published base image → `canasta:local`
-3. Copy docker-compose files from local Canasta-DockerCompose (if exists) or clone from GitHub
-4. Continue with normal installation
+3. Continue with normal installation

 ### Combining with dev mode